sp12138/sp12138.github.io/_pages/cv.md

 - Merit Student of Xiamen University, 2021 (Top 8%)
 - China College Students Innovation and Entrepreneurship Competition, 2020 (Two provincial projects)
 - Provincial Excellent Volunteer honor, 2019 (Volunteer for more than 500 hours)
-- Star of volunteers honor, 2018 (only one place in my college every year)
+- Star of Excellent Volunteers honor, 2018 (only one place in my college every year)

 Research interns and voluntary activities
 ======